We are community supported and may earn a commission when you buy through links on our site. Learn more

 That concept of purpose is perfect for people in our 60s.
 We no longer believe that if we stay up all night working or maybe even if we work a few hours longer we can save the world.
 Rather, our sense of purpose is to continue the “good fight” along with many others over time to make the world better.

 For me, that includes public speaking and writing.
-In this year, I led a bullying prevention workshop for 300 teens in Michigan and led an environmental education trip for 16 college students to the Nicaraguan rain forest.
+I have led a bullying prevention workshop for 300 teens in Michigan and led an environmental education trip for 16 college students to the Nicaraguan rain forest.

 My sister leads the AIDS/LifeCycle Ride, a yearly 380-mile bike trip with hours of training sessions and my other sister is a team leader for the Step Out for Diabetes walk.

 This is a time to take the energy we still have and put our “passion where our mouth is.”
 Purpose also includes the time and love we devote to our families.
-Since two of my kids just got married, I’m hoping for grandchildren soon.
-Family connections also fill our lives with meaning.
+Spending time with grown children and grandchildren fills our lives with meaning.

 Know that you have paid many dues.
 Now it is your time to choose what you want to do and how you want to live.